Daxophone: History

+The first usage of the daxophone in a musical work was the release of Hans Reichel's album The Dawn of Dachsman in 1987.

 Construction

 The daxophone consists of a wooden piece called a tongue, approximately 330 mm in length, 30 mm in width, and 5 mm in height, and fixed to a wooden block (often attached to a tripod, but also clamped to a table top), which holds one or more contact microphones.
 This wooden block has a cavity which is carved with a chisel for the insertion of two contact microphones, and a snakewood soundboard laid on top with the contact microphones glued to it.
 A wide range of voice-like timbres can be produced, depending on the shape of the tongue and the type of wood.
-The tongue shape is made with a bandsaw or jigsaw.
+The tongue shape is made with a coping saw, a scroll saw, or bandsaw.
 Denser woods such as ebony and oak produce a mellower sound than light woods.
 These sounds are notable for their comical, often human sounds.

 Another vital part is the dax, sanded into a curved shape approximately 150 mm long and 50 mm tall, with a custom width tailored to the player's hands, and curved on both sides to allow for frictionless pitch changing.
 One side of the dax is fretted according to a random logarithmic succession, while the other is left unfretted and covered with a sheet of cardboard for a mellower sound and to preserve the surface.
 Two large fingerholes are drilled through the sides.

 Reichel has documented the construction of the instrument in a way that a skilled woodworker could build their own.
 Plans are downloadable from his website, with a collection of proven shapes for the tongue delivered in the file format of a font, thus playing on Reichel's other profession as a typeface designer.